Bespoke Software in the Age of AI: Orchestrating Intelligence with Phonosyne

 Who made the sound?

 That’s the question people keep asking.
-But it misses the point.
-The sounds Phonosyne creates aren’t composed in any traditional sense.
-They’re not played or programmed.
+But it sidesteps something more interesting.
+The sounds Phonosyne creates aren’t composed in any traditional sense — played or programmed.
 They’re orchestrated through intent, system behavior, and a back-and-forth between me and a machine ensemble trained to speak my sonic language.

 “The intentionality gap between human creators and AI-generated content forces a critical reevaluation of authorship itself.”